Takosaga/master_thesis/README.md

 This repository contains the complete codebase, data processing, and analysis for my master's thesis on evaluating the consistency of Explainable Artificial Intelligence (XAI) methods when applied to hate speech detection models.
 As social media platforms increasingly rely on AI systems to detect and moderate harmful content at scale, the need for transparent and reliable explanations of these automated decisions becomes critical.
 This research addresses a significant gap in the field by systematically evaluating how consistent XAI methods are when explaining hate speech detection models.

 The research specifically focuses on comparing two popular post-hoc explanation techniques: Local Interpretable Model-agnostic Explanations (LIME) and SHapley Additive exPlanations (SHAP).
-By applying rigorous quantitative and qualitative evaluation methodologies, this project provides insights into the consistency of these explanation methods in the context of content moderation.
+By applying quantitative and qualitative evaluation methodologies, this project provides insights into the consistency of these explanation methods in the context of hate speech detection.

 ### Data Processing and Analysis